College Readiness

 Mi Centro is dedicated to providing comprehensive support services for victims of domestic violence and their families.
 These services, including the Mi Centro DVA Scholarship, reflect the organization's commitment to serving those impacted by this hidden crisis.

-Dolores Huerta Institute
+Dolores Huerta Institute (DHI)

 Civic engagement cohort is designed to engage students in civics education and advocacy training, fostering leadership and political involvement.
 Through this program, students gain hands-on experience in the legislative process and learn how to advocate for policies that promote equity and justice, particularly for the Latino community.